Try our new AI assistant by clicking the chat icon in the lower right corner.

 Template Branch Behavior

 There is logic built into the Redis Caching to prevent any template branch from ever getting Cached.
-This makes it so you can safely work in a template branch without having to worry about it accidently being cached and being served to customers.
+This makes it so you can safely work in a template branch without having to worry about it accidentally being cached and being served to customers.

 You do not need to manually add the template branch cookies to the Cache settings.
 This happens automatically behind the scenes.